RequestNetwork/requestNetwork/packages/requestNetworkSmartContracts/README.md

 ### Tutorials
 No tutorial available yet.
 Feel free to suggest yours and we will refer to it.

-### Testing
-Install ganache globally if it isn't already installed `npm install -g ganache-cli`

-Launch a ganache-cli instance on a terminal:

-`npm run ganache`

-In a second terminal, run the tests:

-`npm run test`

-### Building the artifacts
-To build the artifacts, run
-`npm run build`
-This will compile the contracts through truffle and run exportArtifacts.js on the export of truffle.
-The output will be accessible in export/

-To clean build/ (temporary folder, output of truffle) and export/, run `npm run clean`

 ### Develop on test-rpc
 You can deploy your own contracts on testrpc thanks to the truffle project:
 ```git clone https://github.com/RequestNetwork/requestNetwork